 ZOOL 5005.
-INVERTEBRATES OF PUERTO RICO (I) (Odd numbered years).
+INVERTEBRATES OF PUERTO RICO.
 Three credit hours.
 Two hours of lecture and one-three hour laboratory per week.

 Taxonomy and ecology of the most common invertebrates of Puerto Rico, especially Arthropoda (exclusive of insects and marine forms) and Mollusca.
 Field trips.